Feminist Leadership Training:

 Most people have never had the opportunity to read at length in women's intellectual history.
 We live in a system of patriarchy, so women's voices and intellectual and creative research (like that of Mileva Maric Einstein) are continually silenced or stolen in history by men.

-Feminist scholars research carefully the silencing of women's voices and the intersecting modes of power (such as colonialisms, class realities, and racial hierarchies) that shape who tells history.
+Feminist scholars like myself research carefully the silencing of women's voices and the intersecting modes of power (such as colonialisms, class realities, and racial hierarchies) that shape who tells history.

 We now have generations of feminist research and writing.
 It was created at great cost by feminist foremothers.